-Candidates majoring in Bible or focusing their studies on Early Church History may take up to sixteen (16) points at affiliated institutions because of the particular need for the study of ancient languages.
-As their particular research and ancient language needs warrant, biblical PhD students may also, with their primary advisor's written approval, take more than sixteen (16) cross-registration credits at partner or non-partner schools.
+Candidates majoring in Bible or focusing their studies on Early Church History may take up to sixteen (16) credits at affiliated institutions because of the particular need for ancient language study.
+As their particular research and ancient language needs warrant, biblical PhD students may also, with their primary advisor's written approval, take more than sixteen (16) cross-registration credits.